Looking after your mental health in an insane world

 Turn off the screens/limit news

-Although a lot of the tools we’re using to deal with this pandemic are online, we need to set ourselves limits.
+Although many of the tools we use to deal with this pandemic are online, we need to set limits.
 Too much screen time, too much news – it’s just not good for us.
 As with everything, moderation is key.
-Turn off the electronics and pick up a book, or go for a walk, weed the garden, do some deep breathing exercises, talk with someone, try mindfulness.
-Do anything else but look at your screen or the news…at least for a while.
+Turn off the electronics and pick up a book, or go for a walk, weed the garden, do some deep breathing exercises, talk with someone, or try mindfulness.
+Do anything but look at your screen or the news.

 Give yourself a break

 Our world really is crazy at the moment, so it’s important to recognise that and give yourself a break.
-We’ve not had to deal with a pandemic on this scale before, so be kind to yourself, and if you have a bad day, or a meltdown, that’s ok, we’ve all done it.
+We’ve never dealt with a pandemic on this scale before, so be kind to yourself, and if you have a bad day or a meltdown, that’s ok; we’ve all done it.
 You’ll brush yourself off and keep on going.
 And if you feel like you’re not finding it as easy to move on, or get past these moments, it might be time to talk with your doctor about getting professional help.

 Get help when you need it

-🧡We’ll get through this.
-We may have to change and adapt, but we will come out on the other side of this pandemic.
-We just have to be patient, follow the advice and guidance of our health professionals and the government, look after each other and be creative with how we live during these crazy times.
+We’ll get through this.
+We’ve been adapting to our changing world for some time now, and we’ll keep adapting as we need to.
+Although it may not always feel like it, we’re resilient.
+We all just need to be patient, follow the advice and guidance of our health professionals and the government, look after each other and be creative with how we live during these crazy times.

 More to explore